Fate (video game): Death

 If at any point in the game the character dies (Health Points driven down to zero) the death is not permanent.
 The personification of Fate appears, who resembles the Grim Reaper.
 Fate offers the player three choices: first, the character can be brought back to life at the spot where they fell, in exchange for a portion of their Experience Points and Fame Points.
-Second, they can be brought back to life and transported to a nearby level (one or two levels up or down) in exchange for a portion of the cuoyt spot where the character fell before the dungeon level regenerates; their gold will be waiting in a pile for them to pick up.
-(If the character stays out of a previously visited dungeon level for 20 minutes on the game clock, the level will be automatically refreshed with all new monsters and treasure, although the dungeon layout stays the same.
-Therefore, if the character died on that level and does not make it back within 20 minutes, any gold they left there when they died will be gone permanently.
+Second, they can be brought back to life and transported to a nearby level (one or two levels up or down) in exchange for 1/10th of their gold.
+Third, they can be brought back to life and transported 3 levels upwards, with all their gold being dropped where the character fell, at which point a countdown begins.
+As a game mechanic, if the character stays out of a previously visited dungeon level for 20 minutes on the game clock, the level will be automatically refreshed with all new monsters and treasure, although the dungeon layout stays the same.
+Therefore, if a character dies on that level and does not make it back within 20 minutes, any gold they left there when they died will be gone permanently.
 The 20-minute rule does not apply if the character has a portal to that level, since one end of the portal is constantly occupying the level.
-However, if the character has died and been transported three levels up, there will be no portal.)
+However, if the character has died and been transported three levels up, there will be no portal.
 If none of these three options is to the player's liking, they may choose Quit and the character is effectively transported back in time to the last occasion the game loaded.
 However, the death is still recorded in the character's journal.

 Retirement

 If the player completes the main quest they received at the beginning of the game, they are given the option to retire the current character and start play over again with a descendant of the first character.
 The descendant gets various perks and bonuses, including one item that is handed down from its ancestor.
 If this family heirloom has any magical enchantments on it, they will be augmented by 25% every time the item is passed down.
 If a weapon or piece of armor is passed down, its damage done or defensive capabilities will be increased as well.
-If a player chooses not to retire, they can advance their characters and go as deep into the dungeon as they like.
+If a player chooses not to retire, they can advance their characters and go as deep into the dungeon as they like, with the last level being 2,147,483,647, that being the highest number that can be represented by a signed 32-bit integer.